PaulKinlan/paul.kinlan.me/content/2022-12-13-post-deploy-webhook-for-vercel.md

 title: "Post Deploy Webhook for Vercel"

 ---

+(Great news!
+This is no longer needed as Vercel has added this functionality into their platform)

 This static blog is now ActivityPub enabled (more soon).
 ActivityPub is a push based protocol meaning that I need to send a "Create Note" ActivityStream message to every person who follows my account.
 That means I need to know when my site has just been deployed so I can then send the messages.

 Unfortunately, right now the Vercel platform doesn't let you register to receive "Deployment Successful" events directly in your project.
 Integrations however _can_ listen to project related events.
 So I created one.